cucumber-attic/gherkin/CONTRIBUTING.md

-# Contributing to Gherkin 3
+# Contributing to Gherkin

-Gherkin3 is implemented in several different languages.
+Gherkin is implemented in several different languages.
 Each implementation is in a separate sub directory in this repository.

 A copy of each implementation also exists in a separate git repository,